Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 The Baths

-The first thing to do before going into the main bath area is to ditch your clothes in yet another set of lockers (complete with their own sets of keys on waterproof wristbands, make sure to take these with you too!) and then head to the shower room in which you can choose between sitting and standing showers to cleanse yourself before entering the main baths.
+The first thing to do before going into the main bath area is to ditch your clothes in yet another set of lockers (complete with their own sets of keys on waterproof wristbands, make sure to take these with you too!) and then head to the shower room in which you can choose between sitting and standing showers to clean yourself before entering the main baths.
 Shampoo, conditioner, and body wash are all provided so make sure to use them to try to get all the dirt from the day off!

 1. Main Bath

 The highlight of the onsen would definitely be this main bath as it is pure hot spring water.
 Water is transported from Kami-no-Yu (Divine Hot Spring) in Gifu Prefecture to Shinjuku every day, which is then heated to 42°C/107.6°F and hydrolysed to maintain the same quality as the springs.
-The bath is partially outside since the roof is slightly open and covered in slats allowing the cooler air to balance out the high heat.
+The bath is partially outside since the roof is slightly open and covered in slats, allowing the cooler air to balance out the high heat.
 There is also a lovely mosaic of fireworks overhead which completes the nice atmosphere.

 2. Silk Bath